owncloud/docs/README.md

 ## Generating the Documentation

 **IMPORTANT**
 We recently have upgraded to `node 18.19.0`.
 In case you used a lower node version for your local doc repos, you must upgrade them **all**.
 See the link below for details.

+**IMPORTANT**
+We recently have upgraded to `Antora 3.1.7`.
+In case you used a lower Antora version for your local doc repos, you must upgrade them **all** by running `yarn install` in each doc repo.

 To generate and view the documentation locally or planning major changes, refer to the [Building the Documentation guide](./docs/build-the-docs.md).